AliSajid/tictactoe/README.md

 ## [MENACE](https://en.wikipedia.org/wiki/MENACE)

-Machine Educable Noughts and Crosses Engine (MENACE) is one of the first implementations of a mchine learning system.
+Machine Educable Noughts and Crosses Engine (MENACE) is one of the first implementations of a machine learning system.
 It was developed by
 Donald Michie in 1961.
 The original system was developed using a stack of matchboxes over a period of time and was called Matchbox Educable
 Noughts and Crosses Engine (MENACE).